Jimmy Weston's (jazz club): Selected history

 On February 28, 1977, Onwest, Inc., doing business as Jimmy Weston's Restaurant, filed a petition for Chapter 11 Bankruptcy, Southern District of New York.

 Sister restaurant in Spring Lake, New Jersey

-In 1977, Weston and a partner, Billy Keegan, purchased Jack Sullivan's Lodge, a restaurant at the corner of Morris and Fifth Avenues in Spring Lake, New Jersey, remodeled it, renamed it "Jimmy Weston's," and operated it on the same model its counterpart in New York, alternating performers between the two.
+In 1977, Weston and a partner, Billy Keegan, purchased Jack Sullivan's Lodge, a restaurant at the corner of Morris and Fifth Avenues in Spring Lake, New Jersey, remodeled it, renamed it "Jimmy Weston's", and operated it on the same model its counterpart in New York, alternating performers between the two.

 Notable performers at the New York location

-Tommy Furtado trio was the house band.
+The Tommy Furtado Trio was the house band.
 Woody Allen's Band, which made its debut in 1970, played an engagement at Weston's in New York.